TimDaub/cofra/readme.md

 This process requires *a lot* of lookups, which is why we recommend hosting a local instance of conceptnet5 instead of using the web-API.

 A detailed installation tutorial on how to set up docker and conceptnet5 can be found [here](https://github.com/commonsense/conceptnet5/wiki/Docker).
 However we will still go through the installation process here:

 1. [Install docker (Mac OS X)](https://docs.docker.com/installation/mac/).
-Make sure, that you're using a bash shell, because otherwise the installation will probably fail at some point.
+Make sure, that you're using a bash shell, otherwise the installation will probably fail at some point.
-2. (Increase your virtual machine's HD)[https://docs.docker.com/articles/b2d_volume_resize/] up to 100-150 GB of storage.
+2. [Increase your virtual machine's HD](https://docs.docker.com/articles/b2d_volume_resize/) up to 100-150 GB of storage.
-3. Pull conceptnet5-web from docker's repositories: `sudo docker run rspeer/conceptnet-web:5.3`
+3. Pull `conceptnet5-web from docker's repositories: `sudo docker run rspeer/conceptnet-web:5.3`
 4. In your VirtualBox GUI, setup a port forward from port 80 of your virtual machine to port 80 of your real machine (NAT Interface in the tab "Network")
 5. Run the application with a port forward from 10053 to 80, like this: `docker run -it -p 80:10053 rspeer/conceptnet-web`
 6. Now do either `boot2docker ip` or `arp -an` to find your virtual machine's ip
-7. The right one should be requestable with a common web browser and you should be set up to go.
+7. Once you were able to find the right IP, conceptnet5's web interface should appear.
 8. TODO: Config file adjustments